 For many beekeepers, the thought of winter brings an ominous feeling.

 Whereas individual workers drop dead from exhaustion every day, the colony, which is a superorganism, can also meet its demise from natural causes.
-Winter is at the top of that ‘cause of death’ list.
+Winter is one of the top causes of dead bees.

 Bees have been getting through winter for thousands of years.
 Winter isn’t new to them, but our hives are.